-Work to update proposals for the Dawlish to Teignmouth section of the Teign Estuary Trail is underway with a view to delivering this, easier to achieve, portion of the route early.
+Work to update proposals for the Dawlish to Teignmouth section of the Teign Estuary Trail is underway with a view to delivering this, easier to achieve, portion of the route.

-Unfortunately the Levelling Up Fund bid for a South Devon Cycleway was not approved - Teignbridge was in the lowest priority tier for Levelling Up, meaning that chances of success with the bid were very limited.
+Unfortunately, the Levelling Up Fund bid for a South Devon Cycleway was not approved - Teignbridge was in the lowest priority tier for Levelling Up, meaning that chances of success with the bid were very limited.
+All of the Levelling Up Fund has now been allocated.